socadk/patterns/conferences/index.md

 title: Pattern Conferences
 ---

-Patterns conferenced are held around the world:
+Patterns conferenced have been and are held around the world:

 * [AsianPLoP](https://hillside.net/conferences/asian-plop)
 * ChiliPLoP